8 Days of culture, sea kayaking, hiking & touring

 What to Expect on the Lofoten Multi-Sport Adventure

-We’ll pick you up at your hotel of choice, or directly at the airport and take a short drive to the harbour and hop on a ferry.
-The boat ride takes 3 hours to the outermost point of the Lofoten Islands in Moskenes.
+After a delicious breakfast, we’ll get loaded up and take a ferry to the Lofoten archipelago.
+The scenic boat ride takes 3 hours to the outermost point of the Lofoten Islands in Moskenes.
 Holmen, our first stay is only around the corner.
 Like EVERY other place on Lofoten, Holmen used to be home to a family of fishermen.
 Ingunn our host, remembers the days when she helped out on the boats as child.
 Later when she took over from her family, she created this unique place for visitors to stay.
 Her and her husband Håvard take pride being our hosts and make sure you feel just at home from Day 1.
-Tonight’s dinner is going to be a special one in an old wooden shed, converted into a tiny but top-quality restaurant with an open kitchen just steps from the wild northern sea.
-This will be our first feast of many on this unforgettable adventure ahead.

 Accommodations: Holmen Lofoten